Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations

 \titlerunning{Evolution of PSR J1023+0038 from Aqueye+ and NICER observations}

-\abstract {Transitional Millisecond Pulsars (tMSPs) are old, rapidly rotating neutron stars spun up by accretion from a low-mass companion star.
-These objects can switch between two emission regimes: rotation-powered radio pulsar and accreting X-ray pulsar.
+\abstract {Transitional millisecond pulsars are old, rapidly rotating neutron stars spun up by accretion from a low-mass companion star.
+These objects can switch between two emission regimes: rotation-powered radio pulsars and accreting X-ray pulsars.
 The mechanism responsible for these pulsations remains debated, with one prominent model suggesting that optical and X-ray pulsations arise from synchrotron emission produced by a shock resulting from the interaction between the pulsar wind and the accretion disk.
-This scenario is supported by the minimal phase lag between optical and X-ray pulses in PSR J1023+0038, and by their detection in the high-mode/flaring state of the system.} {We present a new measurement of the phase lag between optical and X-ray pulse profiles of PSR J1023+0038 and investigate the recent (till 2023) evolution of the binary system, monitoring the variation of the time of passage at the ascending node ($T_{asc}$).} {We performed a timing analysis of the optical observations of PSR J1023+0038 taken with \textit{Aqueye+} from 2021 through 2023, and of the X-ray observations of \textit{NICER} taken in 2023.
-In particular, we used the optical and X-ray data to derive new measurements for the variation of $T_{asc}$, and employed simultaneous \textit{Aqueye+} and \textit{NICER} observations to measure the phase lag between optical and X-ray pulses.} {We find the shift of $T_{asc}$ increases of $\sim$20 s each year, and in January 2023, we measured a phase lag between optical and X-ray data of $0.067 \pm 0.018$, or $112.3 \pm 30.7 \, \mu$s.} {After 2017, the variation of the time of passage at the ascending node follows a well-defined parabolic increasing trend, suggesting a corresponding increment in the orbital period and orbital separation of the system.
-This evolution is consistent with a scenario in which the binary system is evolving through non-conservative Roche lobe overflow and the donor is interacting with the pulsar wind, losing mass at a rate much higher than the inferred accretion rate.
+This scenario is supported by the minimal phase lag between optical and X-ray pulses in PSR J1023+0038, and by their detection in the high-mode(flaring state) of the system.} {We present a new measurement of the phase lag between optical and X-ray pulse profiles of PSR J1023+0038 and investigate the recent evolution of the binary system (until 2023), monitoring the variation in the time of passage at the ascending node ($T_{asc}$).} {We performed a timing analysis of the optical observations of PSR J1023+0038 taken with Aqueye+ from 2021 through 2023 and NICER X-ray observations taken in 2023.
+We used the optical and X-ray data to derive new measurements for the variation in $T_{asc}$ and employed simultaneous Aqueye+ and NICER observations to measure the phase lag between optical and X-ray pulses.} {We find the shift in $T_{asc}$ increases by $\sim$20 s each year, and in January 2023 we measured a phase lag between optical and X-ray data of $0.067 \pm 0.018$, or $112.3 \pm 30.7 \, \mu$s.} {After 2017, the variation in the time of passage at the ascending node follows a well-defined parabolic increasing trend, suggesting a corresponding increment in the orbital period and orbital separation of the system.
+This evolution is consistent with a scenario in which the binary system is evolving through nonconservative Roche lobe overflow and the donor is interacting with the pulsar wind, losing mass at a rate much higher than the inferred accretion rate.
 The measurement of the phase lag between optical and X-ray data confirms the common origin of such pulsations.}

 \keywords{accretion, accretion disk -- stars: neutron -- pulsars: PSR J1023+0038 -- X-ray binaries}